 Yes, with a small caveat because most consultants are first or second year Masters students they may not have the training or experience necessary to conduct a full writing workshop.
 In the past, with advance notice, they have given workshops on thesis statements, organization, peer review, documenting sources, and more.

 Typically we do not have enough staff to cover hundreds of students within a one week.
-However, if you contact the studio administrative assistant we can work with you to create a schedule that accommodate most, if not all, of your students.
+However, if you contact The Bate Center Administrative Assistant we can work with you to create a schedule that accommodate most, if not all, of your students.

 This is entirely up to you.
 While many students assume an incentive based performance paradigm, assessment practices vary widely among instructors.

 No. The reason behind this answer lies in the notion that consultants are not expected to provide specific course instruction at any time.
-You can, however, send the student to the studio to work a consultant on what peer review is, how and why it functions and learn strategies for conducting effective peer review.
+You can, however, send the student to The Bate Center to work a consultant on what peer review is, how and why it functions and learn strategies for conducting effective peer review.

 This is a tough question because ultimately, we can't require our students "to do" anything.
-If you feel that the studio will be able to effectively address the student's needs then you can suggest they schedule weekly appointments with the studio in order to gain additional help with their writing practices.
+If you feel that The Bate Center will be able to effectively address the student's needs then you can suggest they schedule weekly appointments with The Bate Center in order to gain additional help with their writing practices.

 This is your decision.
 We cannot make assessment recommendations for you.
 But, we do ask that you keep our writing philosophy in mind if and when you make an assessment decision.